decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-27-defining-consensus.markdown

 **Termination:** all honest parties must eventually *decide* on a value in $V$ and terminate.

 Obviously, Agreement is easily solvable if all parties are honest and the system is synchronous.
 To make the problem non-trivial we need to fix the communication model [synchrony, asynchrony, or partial synchrony](https://ittaiab.github.io/2019-06-01-2019-5-31-models/) and then fix the [threshold of the adversary](https://ittaiab.github.io/2019-06-17-the-threshold-adversary/) and other details about the [power](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) of the adversary.

 In the *binary agreement* problem, we assume the set of possible inputs $V$ contains just two values: 0 and 1.

-For lower bounds it's often beneficial to define an even easier problem of _agreement  with weak validity_ where we replace validity with:
+For lower bounds it's often beneficial to define an even easier problem of *agreement  with weak validity* where we replace validity with:

 **Weak Validity:** if all parties are honest and all have the same input value $v$, then $v$ must be the decision value.

+More validity options and the notion of **external validity** is discussed in [this post](https://decentralizedthoughts.github.io/2022-12-12-what-about-validity/).

 ### Uniform vs. non-uniform agreement
 When the adversary is omission or crash, then the *agreement* property above is called *non-uniform agreement*.